 I do ask lots of ‘annoying’ questions.
 While this isn’t a particularly technical post, if I have any of the science wrong, or if you have other research based evidence you’d like me to reference, please let me know.

 As with everything I say on food and nutrition in this blog, it’s what works for me and everyone has different requirements.
-One thing I would say is that supplements are no replacement for a decent diet which I know SiS folks would certainly agree with.
+One thing I would say is that supplements are no replacement for a decent diet – SiS folks would certainly agree.
 And I know lots of amazing runners whose supplementation goes as far as a few jelly babies during a marathon!

 I’m a big fan of Michael Pollan and the mantra ‘Eat food.
 Mostly Plants.
 Not too much.’ though often failing on the final point.
 I’m also a big fan of The Angry Chef and the rants about nutri-bollocks – do go check out his posts!